When to Use Flat Fee vs. Hourly Billing at Your Firm

 Flat fee billing is most profitable for routine and predictable legal tasks, and has several key advantages:

 • Financial Predictability for Clients: Clients appreciate the certainty of cost, which allows them to budget effectively for legal services.
+The client pays a predetermined amount, ensuring there are no unexpected expenses.

 • Encourages Efficiency in Legal Processes: With a predetermined fee, law firms are incentivized to work more efficiently to maximize their profitability.